uditkarode/montype/README.md

 </p>

 ## Purpose
-MonType converts your [mongoose](https://github.com/Automattic/mongoose) schemas into TypeScript interfaces, so that you don't have to do it manually.
+MonType converts your [mongoose](https://github.com/Automattic/mongoose) schemas into TypeScript interfaces so you don't have to.

 ## Usage
 Define your schema, like you always do; example from [mongoosejs.com](https://mongoosejs.com/docs/schematypes.html)